danielbierwirth/DropboxBrowser/Readme.md

 ## Change Log
 This project is now ready for primetime use in any iOS application.
 Just follow the steps above to integrate Dropbox Browser.
 Here are a few key changes in the project:

+**Version 2.3**: Condenses presentation of DropboxBrowser to four lines (compared to a previous 40+ lines of code) using one simple method
-Version 2.2: Dropbox Browser now fits all screen sizes using Autosizing instead of defined sizes - in other words, iPhone 5 compatibility.
+**Version 2.2**: Dropbox Browser now fits all screen sizes using Autosizing instead of defined sizes - in other words, iPhone 5 compatibility
-Version 2.1: Updated Documentation, New Methods, Improved Selection
+**Version 2.1**: Updated Documentation, New Methods, Improved Selection
-Version 2.0: Added Sample Project, iOS 6 Support, ARC Support, New Documentation, Improved ReadMe, Improved UI, and more
+**Version 2.0**: Added Sample Project, iOS 6 Support, ARC Support, New Documentation, Improved ReadMe, Improved UI, and more **Version 1.2**: Added Download Indicator
+**Version 1.1**: Added Sync Functionality
+**Version 1.0**: Initial Commit